StreamCo/react-coding-challenge/README.md

 Although this is a basic exercise, we'll be looking for **simple, well-designed and tested code** in the submission.

+Please include a `README` with setup instructions, and any tests or other documentation you created as part of your solution.

+Also, add the following info to your `README`:

+* How did you decide which technologies to use as part of your solution?
+* Are there any improvements you could make to your submission?
+* What would you do differently if you were allocated more time?

 ## Details